 What makes this landing page convert

-- Killer headline & sub-headline: numbers and statistics are more tangible, so the headline (and sub-headline) work particularly well when it comes to conveying Growthhack’s value proposition.
+- Killer headline & sub-headline: Numbers and statistics are more tangible, so the headline (and sub-headline) work particularly well when it comes to conveying Growthhack’s value proposition.

-- Video: according to HubSpot’s research, adding video to your landing page can increase conversions by up to 86%!
+- Video: According to HubSpot’s research, adding video to your landing page can increase conversions by up to 86%!

 - Key benefits & clear CTA: the key benefits are personalized for their target audience, truly showing their visitors not only what they’ll get from this offer, but also why they should care about it.
 The CTA is clear and ignites a sense of urgency.

-This landing page used to promote NordVPN’s Cyber Monday sale is also relatively simple, the key features are listed, and the CTA is personalized, but there are two other elements I would like to focus on.
+This landing page, used to promote NordVPN’s Cyber Monday sale, is also relatively simple; the key features are listed, and the CTA is personalized, but there are two other elements I would like to focus on.

 What makes this landing page convert

-- Timer: if you’re promoting a special deal, discount or other time-sensitive offer, adding the timer can be highly effective.
+- Timer: if you’re promoting a special deal, discount, or other time-sensitive offer, adding the timer can be highly effective.
 It simply increases the sense of urgency, and it will help convert more visitors.

 - Risk-free: at the bottom, you can see the text ‘30-day money-back guarantee’.
 By removing any possible risk, more people are likely to click on ‘Get the Deal’.

-Ride-sharing company Lyft uses a very eye-catching landing page to promote their app.
+Ride-sharing company Lyft uses a very eye-catching landing page to promote its app.
 While there are a few small things that could be improved, such as the non-visible text of the sub-headline, the landing page has several great elements.

 What makes this landing page convert